rohu1208/Dimond-Insight/README.md

 #  💎 Diamond Insight 💎 - Diamond Price Prediction

 **Diamond Insight** is a machine learning project to predict diamond prices based on key features such as carat, cut, color, and clarity.
-This predictive model improves price estimation accuracy, supporting businesses in making data-driven decisions.
+This predictive model improves price estimation accuracy, supporting businesses in making data-driven decisions .

 ## Table of Contents